 It’s never too soon to pack your hospital bag.
 The last thing you want to do when labour kicks in is spend half an hour trying to find the sleep suits and nappies you bought in the sales two months ago.

-One last tip from us – don’t forget your baby’s car seat, as you won’t be allowed to leave the hospital without it.
+Don’t forget your baby’s car seat, as you won’t be allowed to leave the hospital in a car without it.
 Our tough tests uncover the Best Buy child car seats, giving you extra peace of mind at a busy, stressful and very memorable time.